Fever Management: Safe Herbal Teas in Childhood

 Lemon balm is a cheery lemon flavored herb that’s uplifting to the spirits and is used in treatments for anxiety, depression, and insomnia.
 It is also antiviral, supportive for fevers, and soothing for upset stomachs, cramps, and nausea.
 It is a favorite of mine because in addition to being effective, it is safe, delicious, uplifting and comforting.
-I drank a lot of lemon balm tea with Ginger Ease while I was dealing with COVID-19.
+I drank a lot of lemon balm tea with ginger while I was dealing with COVID-19.
 Lemon balm also makes a delicious iced tea and is especially good as a glycerite for anxiety.

 Peppermint (Mentha piperita) & Spearmint (Mentha spicata)

-The mints are familiar herbs that have long been used in upper respiratory tract infections.
+Mints are familiar herbs that have long been used in upper respiratory tract infections.
 They are cooling, soothing, anti-inflammatory, anti-viral, and anti-fungal.
 They are powerful healers and are commonly added to other combinations to make them taste better.

-Caution: In pregnancy, breastfeeding, and for children under two spearmint is preferred because it is gentler.
+Caution: In pregnancy, breastfeeding, and for children under two, spearmint is preferred because it is gentler.

 Ginger (Zingiber officinalis)

 Ginger is a familiar helper for morning sickness.
 In addition to settling nausea, it is a potent anti-inflammatory, circulatory stimulant, and diaphoretic.
 It is a good addition to a fever treatment if there are chills, nausea, or lack of circulation.
-A spoonful of Ginger Ease stirred into hot water with lemon makes a soothing hot drink.
+A spoonful of ginger stirred into hot water with lemon makes a soothing hot drink.

-Caution: May be too hard on sensitive stomachs and can cause heartburn.
+Caution: May be hard on sensitive stomachs and can cause heartburn.
 May have blood-thinning properties.
 Ginger is considered safe in pregnancy.